msauvee/home-server/README.md

    1:             Windows_FAT_32 NO NAME                 15.9 GB    disk5s1
 ```
 We will use `/dev/disk5`. `flash` will ask to confirm the device.

+### Docker version
+The current docker version is `20.10.1, build 831ebea`.
+If docker is a newer version, it may have change the iptables.
+The current section on iptables of `/boot/user-data.yml` may be obsolete.
+You will see that if you can't connect to docker images or start docker.
+See [this section](#how-to-setup-iptables) if this is the case.

 ### Raspberry Zero or 3